Triple Zero ®

-Triple Zero ® is a standard developed by Werner Sobek to define the demands a building must fulfil to satisfy aspirations regarding environmental sustainability.
+Triple Zero ® is a standard for sustainable architecture developed by Werner Sobek.
+It defines the demands a building must fulfil to satisfy aspirations regarding sustainability in the built environment.
 The name Triple Zero ® is protected by trademark law.
 R128 is a good example of a building fulfilling Triple Zero ® standards.
+Wherever possible Werner Sobek uses the Triple Zero ® concept as basis for the design, planning and construction of buildings.
+Consulting services provided by Werner Sobek equally follow the Triple Zero ® standard.

 Zero Energy Building